 I will be re-shooting this recipe in the coming weeks, to include the missing steps as well as a new main picture.

-I have a fast oven, so my cakes were cooked by the 15-minute mark, you don’t want to over-cook them because they will dry out.
+- The oven in my new house isn’t as hot as my previous oven, so my cakes were cooked by the 17-minute mark.
+Check the cakes at the 16 minute mark, you don’t want to over-cook them because they will dry out.

 4 large eggs, at room temperature